Matt Vierling Preview, Player Props: Tigers vs. White Sox

 Matt Vierling At The Plate

+- Among the qualifying hitters, he ranks 40th in batting average, while his on-base percentage ranks 66th and he is 120th in slugging.

-- Vierling will look to extend his seven-game hitting streak.
-He's batting .421 during his last games.
+- Vierling enters this game on a eight-game hitting streak.
+In his last games, he's hitting .500 with one homer.

-- Vierling has picked up a hit in 70 of 111 games this season, with multiple hits 26 times.
+- Vierling has reached base via a hit in 71 games this season (of 112 played), and had multiple hits in 27 of those games.

-- Looking at the 111 games he has played this season, he's went deep in six of them (5.4%), and in 1.6% of his trips to the plate.
+- He has homered in 6.3% of his games this season, and 1.8% of his chances at the plate.

-- In 18.9% of his games this season, Vierling has had at least one RBI.
-He's picked up more than one in 6.3% and driven in three or more of his team's runs in two contests.
+- Vierling has picked up an RBI in 22 games this season (19.6%), with two or more RBI in seven of those contests (6.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.